Use the Tab and Up, Down arrow keys to select menu items.

 Beatrice Tinsley Rm 225

-My research expertise is in the field of glaciology, specifically glacier mass balance, dynamics, and climate change, with a focus on mountain glaciers in the New Zealand Southern Alps.
+My research expertise is in the field of glaciology, specifically glacier mass balance, dynamics, and climate change, with a focus on mountain glaciers in Te Tiritiri-o-te-moana, the New Zealand Southern Alps.
 I am very interested in glaciological change that occurs over short temporal scales; that which impacts utilization of the glacier resource, for example glacier-tourism.
 I also focus on interactions and feedbacks between all aspects of glacier mass balance from snow accumulation processes to ablation processes, including the role of avalanche nourishment to glacier resilience.
-Most recently, I have been exploring rapid change at lake-calving glaciers and the impact that crevasses have on glacier mass balance...Current research projects:* The role of crevasses on surface energy balance of alpine glaciers* Bathymetric and terminus evolution at lake calving glaciers* Morphological evolution and feedbacks at retreating glacier termini* Characterisitcs of alpine snowpacks - managing snow in a warming world* Implications of glacier retreat on tourism and recreation
+Most recently, I have been exploring rapid change at lake-calving glaciers, and the impact that crevasses have on glacier mass balance...Current research projects:* The role of crevasses on surface energy balance of alpine glaciers* Bathymetric and terminus evolution at lake calving glaciers* Morphological evolution and feedbacks at retreating glacier termini* Characteristics of alpine snowpacks - managing snow in a warming world* Implications of glacier retreat on tourism and recreation